kimnetics/kimnetics/README.md

 ### About What's Here

-I completed several JetBrains Academy tracks so I could show some examples of my code style.
-The repos include final solutions for these JetBrains Academy tracks: Java Core, Java Developer, Advanced Java, Python Core and Frontend Core.
-Each project in a track goes through several iterations, simulating what happens in the real world where requests to add features evolve a system over time.
-Sometimes later iterations extend what was previously built.
-Sometimes later iterations pivot quite a bit and make a portion of what was previously built invalid.
-The code in the repos is as it was when I passed the automated tests for the final stage of the project so you can see how I approached the evolving requirements.
+This is my personal GitHub account.

+There are open source contributions.

+I completed several JetBrains Academy tracks: Java Core, Java Developer, Advanced Java, Python Core and Frontend Core.
+The repos include passing solutions for these tracks.

-Also here is a quiz building system I wrote as part of an interview process.
+There is a quiz building system I wrote as part of an interview process.
 The system was done in a serverless style using AWS and uses Node.js, API Gateway, Cognito, Lambdas and DynamoDB.

-I sometimes work on LeetCode, HackerRank or Codility problems.
-You can see how I approached them [here](https://github.com/kimnetics/LeetCode), [here](https://github.com/kimnetics/HackerRank) and [here](https://github.com/kimnetics/Codility).
-For these types of problems, I tend to go lighter on comments than I would in production.
-Also for these types of problems, my naming might be a little more casual than what I normally use.
+I sometimes work on LeetCode and Codility problems.
+Solutions that score 100% can be found [here](https://github.com/kimnetics/LeetCode) and [here](https://github.com/kimnetics/Codility).

 ### About Me